 3.4.
 Bitcoin anchoring

-Sequentia blocks are anchored to Bitcoin blocks for security and interoperability reasons; therefore, Sequentia nodes need to be connected with a (self-hosted) Bitcoin full node to run in a fully trustless fashion.
+Sequentia blocks are anchored to Bitcoin blocks for security and interoperability reasons; therefore, to run fully trustlessly, Sequentia nodes must be connected to a self-hosted Bitcoin full node.

-Each Sequentia block is anchored to a Bitcoin block for the sake of interoperability of smart contracts (e.g., hash timelock contracts, also knowns as HTLC):
+Each Sequentia block is anchored to a Bitcoin block for the sake of interoperability of smart contracts (e.g., hashed timelock contracts, also known as HTLC):

 Any new Sequentia block includes a reference to the hash of a Bitcoin block.
-If Sequentia block X references Bitcoin block Y, the block X+1 necessarily references the hash of a Bitcoin block at a height higher or equal to Y. When a Bitcoin chain reorganization happens, Sequentia nodes discard all Sequentia blocks referencing the hashes of orphaned Bitcoin blocks.
+If Sequentia block X references Bitcoin block Y, the block X+1 necessarily references the hash of a Bitcoin block at a height equal or greater to Y. When a Bitcoin chain reorganization happens, Sequentia nodes discard all Sequentia blocks referencing the hashes of orphaned Bitcoin blocks.

-Several Sequentia blocks can be built with a reference to the same Bitcoin block hash, since the frequency of Sequentia block generation is higher than Bitcoin’s.
+Several Sequentia blocks can be built referencing the same Bitcoin blockhash, since the frequency of Sequentia block generation is higher than Bitcoin’s.

-It is important to note that anchoring does not allow for more reliable cross-chain transactions without other assumptions detailed in the following paragraphs: persistence §3.5, consistency §3.7.
-It will also be explained that the anchoring mechanism is exploited for other purposes relating to the properties of liveness and security of the blockchain (escaping stall §3.8, checkpoints §3.11).
+It is important to note that anchoring does not allow for more reliable cross-chain transactions without other assumptions detailed in the following sections: persistence §3.5, consistency §3.7.
+The anchoring mechanism is also utilized for purposes relating to the properties of liveness and security of the blockchain (escaping stall §3.8, checkpoints §3.11).

 Last updated